Flash Recovery Area

 Restrictions on Initialization Parameters

-- Oracle allows you to archive to both the FRA and one or more additional locations through the use of the LOG_ARCHIVE_DEST_n parameters.
+- Oracle allows you to generate archive log files to the FRA and one or more additional location through the use of the LOG_ARCHIVE_DEST_n parameters.
 To do this, you do not use the standard FRA parameter DB_RECOVERY_FILE_DEST.
 Rather, you define the various LOG_ARCHIVE_DEST_n parameters as you normally would.
 Then, you define an additional LOG_ARCHIVE_DEST_n parameter for the FRA using the Oracle-supplied constant USE_DB_RECOVERY_FILE_DEST for the location of that archiving destination, as shown in this example:

 SQL> alter system set log_archive_dest_10='LOCATION=USE_DB_RECOVERY_FILE_DEST';